ecklf/ac2100-openwrt-guide/README.md

 When the packet has been sent successfully, you should be able to see a connection from `192.168.31.1:63627` in your `netcat` session.

-If you don't see a connection, your router may have a different MAC address or the MAC you change previously is not correct.
-Re-check the MAC address.

 This connection can be unstable and you may need to rerun `netcat` and `pppd-cve.py` if it drops.

 If you do the following commands quickly, there should be no issues: